KSP-RO/ProceduralParts/README.md

 ProceduralParts allows you to procedurally generate a number of different parts in a range of sizes and shapes.
 The parts are fully tweakable with multiple options for customization of the shape, surface texture, and other parameters.

-This is nearing official release.
-Will concentrate on finding any more bugs and then make an official first release.

 ## Features

 #### The features include